Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Related Work

 \subsection{Constrained Generation}

-There exists an inherent paradox often present in using language models for creative language generation.
-Models trained to generate the most-probable sequence of tokens are used to output text where the most \textit{probable} continuation is sometimes one of the least \textit{preferable}.
-In the simplest form, control over the output form can be exercised through simple methods such as restricting the output vocabulary at decoding time \cite{hokamp-liu-2017-lexically,valitutti-etal-2013-everything}, or through the application of penalties for n-gram repetition and therefore encouraging diversity \cite{zhang-etal-2021-generic,foster-white-2007-avoiding}.
-Several works have been performed in the direction of toolkits to aid in constrained language generation. \citet{roush-etal-2022-language} present the Constrained Text Generation Studio (CTGS), an AI-writing assistant, that in its most basic form applies a range of pre-made filters to the output of a probabilistic language model (such as "avoid the letter \textit{e}" \cite{Wright_2016}), scanning the most probable next-word generations and only selecting those which fall in line with the selected constraints (of which numerous can be applied in parallel).
+An inherent paradox often exists when using language models for creative language generation.
+Models trained to generate the most probable sequence of tokens are used to output text where the most \textit{probable} continuation is sometimes one of the least \textit{preferable}.
+In the simplest form, control over the output form can be exercised through simple methods such as restricting the output vocabulary at decoding time \cite{hokamp-liu-2017-lexically,valitutti-etal-2013-everything}, or through the application of penalties for $n$-gram repetition, therefore encouraging diversity \cite{zhang-etal-2021-generic,foster-white-2007-avoiding}.
+Several works have been performed in the direction of toolkits to aid in constrained language generation. \citet{roush-etal-2022-language} present the Constrained Text Generation Studio (CTGS), an AI-writing assistant that in its most basic form applies a range of pre-made filters to the output of a probabilistic language model (such as "avoid the letter \textit{e}", \citealp{Wright_2016}), scanning the most probable next-word generations and only selecting those which fall in line with the selected constraints (of which numerous can be applied in parallel).
 However, due to the design of the constraints, CTGS struggles with the generation of well-formed outputs for models trained using the predominant paradigm of sub-word tokenization.
 Similar approaches have also been utilized for the generation of other non-creative language types, such as machine translation and summarization, where stylistic constraints and editorial decisions may result in a preferred output structure.
 For example, \citet{yao2023collie} present COLLIE, a grammar-based framework for the application of advanced compositional constraints on the outputs of language models, in addition to a tool for generating example task instances from raw text.
-Additionally, \citet{iso2022autotemplate} presents AutoTemplate, a method of formatting a task structure to realize lexically constrained text generation, and \citet{he2020ctrlsum} present a method for controlling the output of text summarization models using prompts written in natural language to ensure that the most pivotal pieces of information are incorporated in the output.
+Additionally, \citet{iso2022autotemplate} presents AutoTemplate, a method of formatting a task structure to realize lexically constrained text generation.
 However, whilst many constraint-based systems exist, most work on lexical constraints is focused on the inclusion of specific word choices within the output, and therefore the desired candidate vocabulary has to be known \textit{a-priori}. \citet{lu-etal-2022-neurologic} propose to solve a common downfall of autoregressive decoding where it is necessary to plan ahead and introduce \textit{NeuroLogic A*esque}, a decoding approach that uses lookahead heuristics to more carefully consider future token generations.
-Finally, success has also been demonstrated via the use of contained decoding techniques for formal languages, with \citet{scholak-etal-2021-picard} presenting \textit{PICARD}, a method for turning standard LLMs into proficient SQL generators via constrained autoregressive decoding.
+We build upon work in the area of constrained generation in \S\ref{sec:PACD} with PACD, a phoneme aware constrained decoding approach that dynamically applies constraints on allowable tokens at each generation timestep.